This guide explains the questions and process used to assess an open standard proposal before it is sent to the Open Standards Board.

 - Does this specification or standard cover an area different from those already identified or currently under consideration as an identified European standard or specification?

-- What needs does the standards profile meet?
+- What user needs does the standards profile meet?

-- What is the Standards Panel’s recommendation to the Open Standards Board?
-Describe which stakeholder groups and outcomes the standard profile meets and how.
+- Describe which stakeholder groups and outcomes the standard profile meets and how.

-- Why does the panel consider this is the most effective course of action?
+- Why is this the most effective course of action?
 What is the scope?

 - A brief summary of the assessment: what are the main pros and cons relating to applicability, maturity, openness, intellectual property rights, market support, potential and coherence discovered during the assessment?